Infineon/personalize-optiga-trust-x/README.md

 * How to issue your own self-signed CA certificate with openSSL
 * How to generate a Certificate Signing Request (CSR) with OPTIGA™ Trust X and sign it with the CA
 * How to generate an end-device certificate and write it back to one of available certificate slots on the device
+* How to issue a certificate for an OPTIGA™ Trust X using CSR and your AWS IoT instance
+* How to provision/register an OPTIGA™ Trust X on your AWS IoT instance

 ## Hardware and Software
 For this application note you need to have:
+* Either of the following:
   * Embedded Linux Platform with open GPIO and i2c interface
+  * One of FTDI I2C Adapters availble on market
-* OPTIGA™ Trust X which is possile to connect to i2c lines on the Linux board
+* OPTIGA™ Trust X which has opened i2c lines

 ## Build from sources